 Employees praised their fellow employees.
 People in tourism, they said, tend to be dynamic, interesting, and upbeat.
 In the past, it was perceived that only young people worked in tourism, but with more accessible workplace environments, the recruiting of new Canadians and mature workers, the face of the sector is changing.

 4. The opportunities

-Because the sector is growing, employees said, there are so many different types of jobs and opportunities in the tourism sector.
+Because the sector is growing, employees said, there are so many different types of jobs and opportunities in tourism.
 It is possible, they said, to get experience in many different kinds of tourism.
 There are lots of career paths available.
-There are so many opportunities to learn new skills.
+There are many opportunities to learn new skills.

 5. Advancement potential

 Employees were also enthusiastic about the opportunities for relatively quick advancement in tourism.
 If you work hard, they said, you can move up to the next level faster than you could in many other sectors.

 6. Developing global skills

 Another positive was the fact that your tourism skills are transferable all around the world.
 Once you have experience, employees said, you can work in many different parts of the world.